StuntsPT/bp2023/docs/classes/class06.md

 ### The Null hypothesis

-"The number of observatons in each category is not different from the expectation" <!-- .element: class="fragment" data-fragment-index="1" -->
+"The number of observations in each category is not significantly different from the expectation" <!-- .element: class="fragment" data-fragment-index="1" -->

 ---

 ### Example

 * Consider the sex ratio of grasshoppers *Dichroplus maculipennis* (Blanchard)
   * 6038 individuals were collected and sexed <!-- .element: class="fragment" data-fragment-index="1" -->
   * 2235 females and 2301 males <!-- .element: class="fragment" data-fragment-index="2" -->
   * The expected proportion of female:male ratio is 1:1 <!-- .element: class="fragment" data-fragment-index="3" -->

 [Reference](http://www.sciencedirect.com/science/article/pii/S0085562615000321) <!-- .element: class="fragment" data-fragment-index="4" -->